Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

 3. Open `command prompt` by winkey/search > cmd

 4. Type `pip install git+https://github.com/ZXY101/mokuro.git@master`
-    - Then just let it download/install for a few mins until its done and you can type again
+    - Then just let it download/install for a few mins until it's done and you can type again
-    - If `pip3 is not recognized...` then just uninstall > restart > install Python repeatedly (I know its dumb but that's how)
+    - If `pip3 is not recognized...` then just uninstall > restart > install Python repeatedly (I know it's dumb but that's how)

 5. (Optional) Use `GPU CUDA`
     - Check if your GPU is [CUDA compatible](https://developer.nvidia.com/cuda-gpus)